AvramRobert/buccaneer/README.md

 buccaneer
 =
-A (sort-of) library for writing command line applications quickly and effortlessly.
+A (sort-of) library for writing command line applications quickly and effortlessly. <br />
+More descriptive information can be found here:
+ * [Docs](docs/documentation.md) - for a full description of its capabilities
+ * [Examples](src/main/scala/examples) - for concrete usage examples

 #### For the impatient
 The general idea in buccaneer is that you define commands very similarly to